acmdas/foreign/foreign.md

 ### Carlo Rovelli

+Introduced by Amazon - poking around topics including Quantum Mechanics, Heisenberg, Schrodinger, etc.

 #### The Order of Time

 #### Seven Brief Lessons on Physics

 #### Reality is Not What it Seems

+#### Roger Penrose

+Introduced by WaPo - book review of The Emperor’s New Mind in 1989

+The Road to Reality

+The Emperor’s New Mind

+Shadows of the Mind

+Also linked to J.R.
+Lucas

+#### Julian Barbour

+The End of Time

 20201207